khushichow/khushichow/README.md

 **`Full Stack Developer`**

-#### Hi, I'm khushi and im a third year computer science student at toronto metropolitan university.
-I'm a full stack Developer and Writer trying to persue a career and video game design and writing.
-I enjoy getting inspired by media to write or create new project that will let me learn more.
+#### Hi, I'm khushi and im a third year computer science student at toronto metropolitan university.I'm a full stack Developer and Writer trying to persue a career and video game design and writing.I enjoy getting inspired by media to write or create new project that will let me learn more.
+I hope to further my skills and make more projects for my porfolio.

 #
 ### Languages